Gloria Yang

 Retrospective Think-Aloud (RTA)

-To capture user thought process and reasoning
+To understand user reasoning and thought process

 System Usability Scale (SUS)